wp-plugins/postman-gmail-extension/readme.txt

 The Postman Gmail API Extension includes the **Google APIs Client Library for PHP**.
 The Google API does not support password-based authentication and Postman will guide you in creating a (free) [Google OAuth 2.0 Client ID](https://developers.google.com/accounts/docs/OAuth2).

+>>> There is a known issue with deactivating/upgrading from v0.2.
+You will have to go back into Postman settings after upgrading and re-enable the Gmail API transport.
+This issue is fixed in v0.2.1

 = Features =
 * Send Gmail from your WordPress site over HTTPS
 * Available translations: English, French